nswarm/apyxl/README.md

 Each transformable type has a Transform trait e.g. `DtoTransform`.
 Implement this and then apply to the view via a `Transformer` trait method such as `with_dto_transform(...)`.

-Views are trivially cloneable so you can create as many views with different transforms as you need.
+Views are trivially cloneable, so you can create as many views with different transforms as you need.

 See also [Subview](apyxl/src/view/sub_view.rs) for another way of using views & transforms.